blueboxgroup/octavia/doc/virtual-appliance-api.md

 config.
 If this attempt fails, we attempt to roll back to the old config.
-There is the possibility that one of the certificate files may have been deleted (if other API commands were recived to do so) which may prevent a roll-back and leave the service in a 'down' state.
+There is the possibility that one of the certificate files may have been deleted (if other API commands were recived to do so) which may prevent a roll-back and leave the listener in a 'down' state.
 This should be a very rare occurence in any case.
 .
 The configuration uploaded is actually a template: Any occurrences of the string {MYIP} will be replaced with the appliance IP.